CONTACT US

 Optimize the Size of Your Images and Improve Load Times

-Another thing is to size the images properly.
+It’s important to size the images properly.
 Say we have a huge image, 4036x1024px for example.
-Unless the user has a 4k display, the extra pixels won’t make a difference.
-Well, apart from making the page load much longer.
+Unless the user has a 4k display, the extra pixels won’t make a difference, apart from increasing page load.
 Not exactly what we want.

 An example of a loader used with Sanity CDN: